From An Agent’s Point of View

 Won’t it be better if you’re a “successful” agent rather than an “effective” agent?
 They say success is subjective.
 It entirely depends on the person.
 It could be different things to different people.
 Effective, however depends on the two persons involved in the scenario.
 The word “effective” connotes influence.
 There’s a relationship.
 Not just a simple – you sign this, we’re done.
 It’s a successful contract.
 In the case of real estate in the Philippines, if you’re an agent and you sell, like say manila condominiums to these big hotshots in the city, the agreement simply doesn’t end on signing the deed of sale.
 It’s more of – what else can we do together?
 You are THAT effective of an agent.
 More of this “effective” technique then comes personal SUCCESS.

-Here are the things a real estate agent must be good at to be effective in the field, from a client’s point of view.
+Here are the things a real estate agent must be good at to be useful in the field, from a client’s point of view.

 Once you conquer these qualities, both from an agent’s and client’s perspective, personal success is not far behind.
-Being effective is the key.
+Being efficient is the key.